Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 It is also worth noting that taxation is proportional to occupancy, reinforcing its role as an unavoidable constraint on profitability

-## 4. What operational risks exist (turnover, tenant profiles, maintenance)?
+## 4. What operational risks exist?

 - **Expenses, such as maintenance and repair costs, are not structural but largely stochastic** (no periodic manteinance)
 - Investment peaks observed at the start of the business confirm that expenses are, to a certain extent (unexpected accidents), controllable and containable, even if no property is fully immune from incidents